Visperi/GlasnostBot/README.md

 **This project requires Python 3.9 or higher**

-A bot forwarding broadcast Telegram messages to Discord channels.
+A bot that connects a Telegram bot to Discord bot and forwards messages from Telegram to Discord channels.

-Simply put the bot listens to a Telegram channel, group or chat and forwards messages from there to Discord channels in Discord compatible format.
-Files, message edits, replies and forwarded messages are also supported.
+Simply put the bot listens to a Telegram channel, group or chat and forwards messages from there to configured Discord channels in Discord compatible format.

+Variety of features are supported, including but not limited to:
+- Sending files
+- Text formatting
+- Replies and edits to old messages
+- Ignoring or listening specific users in Telegram

 ## Running the bot